 Sizing: Getting your student on the correct size instrument is so important for good technique.
 You should have received your student's instrument size when you tried instruments out last spring.
-If you aren't sure which size to rent, just send me an email at firstname.lastname@example.org.
-I either have a form that was completed at sizing night last spring, or we can set up an appointment to figure out what size instrument your student will need.
+If you aren't sure which size to rent, just send me an email at email@example.com.
+I either have a form from one of the directors you met with that has that information, or we can set up an appointment to figure out what size instrument your student will need.

 Supplies: Dallas Strings offers a 'beginner kit' with each rental.
 Please get the beginner kit for your student.
 This will include a method book and other required supplies for beginner orchestra.
 Dallas Strings also offers the option to buy your student a clip on tuner.
-Every student will need a tuner so please also purchase the tuner.
-Many students use tuner apps on their phones at home, but phones and apps do not work as well in the orchestra classroom setting.
+This is highly recommended.
+Every student will need a tuner.
+Many students use tuner apps on their phones, but phones and apps do not work as well in the orchestra classroom setting.

 Once you've completed your rental...

 You're ready!
 Your instrument and supplies will be sent to Lawler.
-Mrs. LaLonde and Mr. Sluder will get your instrument tuned, taped, and ready for the first week of school.
+Mrs. LaLonde will get your instrument tuned, taped, and ready for the first week of school.
 Instruments will remain at school for a few weeks while students learn basic instrument care and practice techniques.
-Communication will be sent home to notify parents when to expect students to begin bringing instruments home to practice.
+An email will be sent home to notify parents when to expect students to begin bringing instruments home to practice.